Duleep Singh: Conversion to Christianity

-In 1853, under the tutelage of his long-time retainer Bhajan Lal (himself a Christian convert), he converted to Christianity at Fatehgarh with the approval of the Governor-General Lord Dalhousie.
+In 1853, under the tutelage of his long-time retainer Bhajan Lal (himself a Christian convert), he converted to Christianity at Fatehgarh Sahib with the approval of the Governor-General Lord Dalhousie.
 His conversion remains controversial, and it occurred before he turned 15.
 He later had serious doubts and regrets regarding this decision and reconverted to Sikhism in 1886.

 He was also heavily and continuously exposed to Christian texts under the tutelage of the devout Sir John Spencer Login.
 His two closest childhood friends were both English Anglican missionaries.
 In May 1854 he was sent into exile in Britain.

 Life in exile

 London

 Duleep Singh arrived in England in late 1854 and was introduced to the British court.
 Queen Victoria showered affection upon the turbaned Maharaja, as did the Prince Consort.
 Duleep Singh was initially lodged at Claridge's Hotel in London before the East India Company took over a house in Wimbledon and then eventually another house in Roehampton which became his home for three years.
 He was also invited by the Queen to stay with the Royal Family at Osborne, where she sketched him playing with her children and Prince Albert photographed him, while the court artist, Winterhalter, made his portrait.

-He eventually got bored with Roehampton and expressed a wish to go back to India but it was suggested by the East India Company Board he take a tour of the European continent which he did with Sir John Spencer Login and Lady Login.
+He eventually got bored with Roehampton and expressed a wish to go back to India but it was suggested by the East India Company Board he take a tour of the European continent, which he did with Sir John Spencer Login and Lady Login.
 He was a member of the Photographic Society, later the Royal Photographic Society, from 1855 until his death.